OrionExplorer/battery-http-server/README.txt

 3. HTTP authorization is under construction and should not be used for production development, but in file Release/configuration/ht_access.conf you can authorize access to any content, eg:
 	"D:\battery-server\index.php my_login my_password"

+4. Compiling on Win32: link WinSock2 library (-lws2_32).

+5. Compiling on Linux: do not link WinSock2 library.

 FOR COPYRIGHT INFO PLEASE READ COPYING.txt